 Head-Smashed-In Lower Trail

 Walk beneath the cliffs along the 1.2 km interpretive trail to see where the hunt ended at the cliff-based kill site.
 The community’s temporary camp was set up near here.

 At the cliff base, beneath the soil layer, there are 10 meters of rubble consisting of buffalo bones and stone tools.
 Radiocarbon dating of this rubble indicates that this site was used for approximately 6000 years.

 A readily available water supply was important to the hunters.
 The Spring Channel at Head-Smashed-In was a natural spring that seeped out from the sandstone cliffs.
 This provided easily accessible drinking water.
 However, and almost more important, the water required for the task of butchering and cooking vast quantities of buffalo was close by.
 Today, the spring has moved below surface.
 Evidence that this vital spring channel was above ground provides another reason why Head-Smashed-In was used as a successful site for so many years.

 Oldman River Valley

 The Plains People lived year-round in the Oldman River Valley.
-The Oldman River, just three kilometers from Head-Smashed-In, was an ideal permanent home area to return to after a hunt.
+The Oldman River, just three kilometres from Head-Smashed-In, was an ideal permanent home area to return to after a hunt.

 The area had water year-round.
 There was quartzite rock for stone boiling to finish the processing of the meat.
 Animal hides were tanned here as well.
 Lodges were built and wood was available nearby, to provide warmth to survive the harsh prairie winter.